pyvista/pyvista/docs/plotting/ipyvtk_plotting.rst

       - ipywidgets=7.5.1
       - pyvista=0.27.0

-On Linux, you can setup your jupyterlab enviornment with:
+On Linux, you can setup your jupyterlab environment with:

 .. code::